-X3.
-For this draft LAD we have used the methodology set out in the 2012/13 final LAD that we issued on 27 May 2014.

-- X4.
-The key parts of our methodology are: - X4.1 Identifying QLPs for the 2013/14 TDL.
-After reviewing information from last year's TDL disclosures, and new information provided by potential QLPs through section 82 of the Act, we identified a list of QLPs required to contribute to the 2013/14 TDL.1 - X4.2.
+- X3.
+For this draft LAD we have used the methodology set out in the 2013/14 final LAD that we issued on 22 December 2014 and the 2012/13 final LAD that we issued on 27 May 2014. - X4.
+The key parts of our methodology are: - X4.1 Identifying QLPs for the 2014/15 TDL.
+After reviewing information from last year's TDL disclosures, and new information provided by potential QLPs through section 82 of the Act, we identified a list of QLPs required to contribute to the 2014/15 TDL. - X4.2.
 The approach to calculating qualified revenue.
 Each QLP's gross telecommunications services revenue (including the qualified revenue of any interconnected bodies corporate) was identified and the following amounts were subtracted: - X4.2.1 total payments made to other QLPs for telecommunications services; - X4.2.2 total payments made to non-QLPs for telecommunications services initially provided by another QLP; and - X4.2.3 the total cost of any non-telecommunications goods and services that were included in gross telecommunications services revenue. - X4.3.
 Compliance and assurance.
-To ensure the accuracy and integrity of the draft LAD, each QLP was required to provide us with either an audit report or an assurance report prepared by an independent auditor.
+To ensure the accuracy and integrity of this draft LAD (and the future final LAD), each QLP was required to provide us with either an audit report or an assurance report prepared by an independent auditor.
 We also reviewed each QLP's qualified revenue calculation for compliance and followed up on several concerns that we identified.
-We are still following up several issues with one QLP.
-However, as the amount involved is relatively small, any impact on other QLPs' levy will be minimal.
+Our compliance review resulted in adjustments to three QLPs' share of the TDL.
+Our compliance review also identified the need for QLPs to use our latest TDL templates and not to modify the formulas behind the calculations. - X4.4 Two QLPs have not yet provided us with a report prepared by an auditor.
+A third QLP provided a report that was prepared to a different standard than what was required in our instructions.
+While the amounts of qualified revenue involved are relatively small, compared to overall industry revenue, and any impact on other QLPs' levy will be minimal, we take non-compliance with the TDL disclosure requirements seriously and may take enforcement action.

-1 Information on the QLP criteria can be found in paragraph 15 of this draft LAD.
+&lt;sup>1 Information on the QLP criteria can be found in paragraph 15 of this draft LAD.